Remote Learning Days

 Teachers will be available to answer questions via e-mail and Schoology during the school day on all Remote Learning Days.

-If a student is unable to access the Internet or paper copies of the learning activities, the student will need to notify his/her teacher(s) of the inability to access the materials.
+If a student is unable to access the Internet or paper copies of the learning activities, as soon as possible, the student will need to notify his/her teacher(s) of the inability to access remote learning.
 The student will have five (5) school days to complete the assignments.
-Any student who fails to complete their Remote Learning Day assignment within five (5) school days will receive a zero grade.